huynhtritai96/kernel_programming/interview/interview question and answer.md

 # Dung Nguyen

-I can see that you've uploaded an image of a list of technical questions, likely related to programming and networking topics.
-I'll go over each question, explain the concepts, and provide examples where necessary.

 ### 1. **Introduce about yourself**
    This question typically expects a brief introduction about your professional background, skills, and key projects.
 Focus on your experience, technologies you're proficient in, and any key achievements.